mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is preferable to establishing a new system, because its centralization risk is known and understood (see {{multi}}).

-## Protocol Evolution Can Be a Centralization Risk {#evolution}

-An important feature of Internet protocols is their ability to evolve over time, so that they can meet new requirements and adapt to new conditions without requiring a 'flag day' to convert users.
-Typically, protocol evolution is accommodated through extension mechanisms, where optional features can be added over time in an interoperable fashion.

-Protocol extensions can become a centralization risk if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
-This is especially true when the core standard does not itself provide sufficient utility to be appealing on its own.

-This kind of centralization risk can be mitigated in a few ways.
-First and foremost, Internet protocols SHOULD provide concrete utility to the majority of their users as published; 'framework' standards facilitate this kind of risk.

-Furthermore, Internet protocols SHOULD NOT make every aspect of their operation extensible; extension points SHOULD be reasoned, appropriate boundaries for flexibility and control.
-When extension points are defined, they SHOULD NOT allow an extension to declare itself to be mandatory-to-interoperate, as that pattern invites abuse.

 ## Accomodate Limited Domains Warily

 {{?RFC8799}} explores a class of protocols that operate in 'limited domains' -- that is, they are not intended to be 'full' Internet protocols with broad applicability, but instead operation within a particular network or other constrained environment.